abelson-lab/smMIP-tools/README.md

 f) Run annovar_output_to_Annotate_SNVs.R as the following example:
 Rscript annovar_output_to_Annotate_SNVs.R -i /.mounts/example_github/Example/supplemental_files/annovar_annotated_Target_MIPgen.txt.hg19_multianno.txt

-*The output files from this example can be found in the supplemental_files folder of this repository:
+*The output files from this example can be found in the supplemental_files folder of this repository.

 ## Calling Mutations
 ### Description